DragonKnightOfBreeze/Breeze-Framework/README.md

 ## breeze-functional

 * Provide functional extensions for Functions. (e.g, `curried`, `partial`, `compose`.)
-* Provide functional extensions for Functions from zero parameter to 11 parameter.
+* Provide functional extensions for Functions from 0 to 11 parameters.

 ## breeze-game